Demo slot Sirens

 RTP, volatility, and max win

-A single, consistently documented maximum win figure is harder to confirm than the reel setup or the free-spins rules, so Sirens is best viewed as a bonus-led line slot rather than a title sold on a headline cap.
-The appeal is the quality of the feature cycle, not a giant advertised win ceiling.
+A reliable maximum win figure is harder to pin down than the reel specs.
+Sirens is better understood as a bonus-led line slot than a headline-cap chaser — the appeal is the quality of the feature resolution, not a marketing number on a loading screen.

 Free spins and multiplier bonus